deathwaiting/jasper-reports-api/README.md

 The project is still in early stages, and currently has the following limitations:
 - Reports JRXML files should be saved in a local storage accessible to the service.

-The service is currently built using Spring boot 3.x, so, it can use Spring boot various features for security, like JWT, OIDC and OAuth2 support, and the service can be built as: as Fat-jar, Docker image, etc ..
+The service is currently built using Spring boot 4.x and jasper reports 7.x, so, it can use Spring boot various features for security, like JWT, OIDC and OAuth2 support, and the service can be built as: as Fat-jar, Docker image, etc ..

 This is still in early stage.
 It will mostly work, but not tested in a large system.
 Use it with caution and some good testing 😶.